CampusAI/CampusAI.github.io/_experiments/autonomous_driving/autonomous_driving.md

 Furthermore, please acknowledge our work by adding a link to our website: https://campusai.github.io/ and citing our names: Oleguer Canal and Federico Taschin.
 -->

+***[video coming soon]***

 ## Context
 This project was done as part of a contest in [DD2438 Artificial Intelligence and Multi Agent Systems](https://www.kth.se/student/kurser/kurs/DD2438?l=en) course at [KTH](https://www.kth.se/en).

 We were given a [Unity](https://unity.com/) [environment](/assets/code/Assignment_1.zip) with 4 3D mazes and "realistic" car and drone models.
 The task consisted in creating an AI capable of navigating from start to finish of any maze as fast as possible.

-We where the only team to address the challenge using a data-driven approach (RL) and achieved fastest accumulated times over all test (previously unseen) tracks.
+We were the only team to address the challenge using a data-driven approach (RL) and achieved fastest accumulated times over all test (previously unseen) tracks.

 ## Approach

 We solve it combining two main ideas:
 1. Plan an approximate path running [Dijkstra](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) on the environment's [Visibility Graph](https://en.wikipedia.org/wiki/Visibility_graph).
-This returns a list of 3D points (**checkpoints**) which is then feeded to the controller.
+This returns a list of 3D points (checkpoints) which is then feeded to the controller.
 2. Use [PPO (Proximal Policy Optimization)](https://openai.com/blog/openai-baselines-ppo/) to learn a policy to follow this pre-computed path as fast as possible without crashing into walls.

 ## Environment
-A picture is worth a thousand words:
+In a nutshell:

 {% include figure.html url="/_experiments/autonomous_driving/environment.png" description="In pink the best path found by Dijkstra.
 The circled checkpoints are passed to the controller.